davisanderson11/atlas/README.md

   - Add notes and organize your captured moments

 ### Smart Action Chips (Beta)
-Atlas monitors your clipboard and automatically suggests relevant actions:
+Select any text and right-click to see contextual actions:
 - **For URLs**: Preview page, Summarize article, Extract images
 - **For Code**: Explain code, Optimize, Add comments, Convert to other languages
 - **For Text**: Summarize, Translate, Improve writing
 - **For JSON**: Format, Validate, Convert to YAML

-Simply copy any content and a small action chip will appear near your cursor with contextual suggestions.
+A small action chip will appear near your cursor with smart suggestions.
 Click an action or press 1-9 for quick selection.

 ## Specialized Modes